chudur-budur/tpu/README-NOD.md

 ### Special Note for Handling Data using TPU

 TPU might not be able to [use your local file system](https://cloud.google.com/tpu/docs/troubleshooting#cannot_use_local_filesystem).
-Therefore, you might need to keep all your `TFRecords` data on google cloud storage.
+Therefore, all the `TFRecords` data need to be kept on google cloud storage.
 In our case, we have organized the data as follows:

 ```
 $ROOT_BUCKET